 The City has a desire to encourage investments that support sound environmental, social and governance (ESG) investing.
 While the portfolio may not be classified as an ESG portfolio, investments in entities that support community well-being through safe and environmentally sound practices and fair labor practices and equality of rights regardless of sex, race, age, disability, or sexual orientation is encouraged.
-Investments are discouraged in entities that manufacture tobacco products, firearms, or nuclear weapons and are direct or indirect investments to support the production or drilling of fossil fuels.
+Investments are discouraged in entities that manufacture tobacco products, or firearms, or nuclear weapons not used in the national defense of the United States, and are direct or indirect investments to support the production or drilling of fossil fuels.